 Unless otherwise required by law:

-b) if the client was less than eighteen years of age at the time of his/her last relevant clinical contact, ten years following the day the client became or would have become eighteen.
+ii) if the client was less than eighteen years of age at the time of their last relevant clinical contact, ten years following the day the client became or would have become eighteen.

 9.5 Billing Records

 A record of fees charged to and received from clients must contain the following information: the payer, the recipient of psychological services, the service provider(s), the date, nature, and unit fee of the service, the total charged, the payment received and the date of payment.
 Such records must be maintained on the same retention schedule as the individual or organizational client record.

 Members must make best efforts to ensure that client records are secure and protected from loss, tampering or unauthorized use or access.

 Members must make best efforts to ensure that the disclosure or transmission of information protects the privacy of the client record.

 9.7 Client Records in a Common Filing System